AvindaShamal/Real-Estate-Price-Prediction/README.md

 - Flask
 - joblib
 - HTML/CSS/JavaScript

+## Usage
+- Open the Jupyter Notebook in Weather Prediction folder.
+- Install all the requirements mentioned in under the requarements title.
+- Train the model by running the Jupyter Notebook in the model folder.
+- Start the Flask server.
+- Open index.html in your browser to use the web interface.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.